Gatsby SEO Component

 const getImageUrls = ({ images, siteUrl }) =>Object.entries(images).reduce((acc, image) => {const [key,{images: {fallback: { src: path },},},] = imageconst url = `${siteUrl}${path}`acc[`${key}ImageUrl`] = urlreturn acc}, {})export default getImageUrls

-The getActivePages
+The getActivePages Helper Function

 All page types have different markup templates.
-For example, the /contact
+For example, the /contact page corresponds to the

-ContactPage schema and the /blog/pug/
+ContactPage schema and the /blog/pug/ page corresponds to the

 Article schema.
 However, there is no mechanism within the SEO